 No new claims can be made for this benefit.
 If you are getting income-based jobseeker’s allowance at the moment you will continue to do so until your circumstances change or you are invited to claim universal credit instead.

 Income-based jobseeker’s allowance is paid if you are not working and have no, or a very limited, income.
-It is affected by any income, money or savings you have.
+It is affected by any income, money or savings over £6,000.